dboland/minc/BUILD.md

 we would have to install the OpenBSD header files into the */include* directory, build some libraries and put them in the */lib* directory.
-This would make MinGW unusable for normal operation, so we create an isolated instance of the compiler.
+This would make MinGW unusable for normal operation, so instead we will create an isolated instance of the compiler.
 Let's call it a *poor man's cross-compiler*.

 Open the MSYS terminal, **cd** to your *minc-devel* directory and make the *opt* target.
 All files will be installed in a